 The following Risk & Compliance practice note provides comprehensive and up to date legal information covering:

-Data security is a cornerstone of the General Data Protection Regulation (GDPR).
+Data security is a cornerstone of the UK General Data Protection Regulation (UK GDPR).
 The sixth data protection principle (the integrity and confidentiality principle) requires you to take appropriate technical and organisational measures to process personal data in a manner that ensures appropriate security, including:

 protection against unauthorised or unlawful processing